A Trace in the Sand

 Why do I talk to architects about delight?
 Ok, I consider that to be a key question for the MCA review board.
 You might as well start preparing your answer.
 Here's mine:

 Delivering value is job one.
 Addressing the architectural challenges that come with delivering value is so tough, we get fooled into thinking that that is what it is all about.
 But we can't let that distract us from the goal.
 The goal is differentiating where it matters--and delight is a powerful differentiator!

 [And it's a good thing that Scooba had earned it's keep by the end of that first day, because it didn't last more than 3 months... alas...
-And, being so busy that I needed a Scooba in the first place, I was too busy to navigate the warranty repair process with the result that, well, let's just say it became a good disassembly project for Ryan.]
+And, being so busy that I needed a Scooba in the first place, I was too busy to navigate the warranty repair process with the result that, well, let's just say it became a good disassembly project for our son.]

 Charlie Alfred, in his inimitable style, is also furthering the value/delight discussion:

 "Here's my view of value and delight.
 I see them as non-identical twins - as close as you can get without being the same.
 I see delight as a special case of value, the special case that has surprise, excitement, or urgency.
 Delight is a women getting a dozen long stem roses for no reason.
 Delight is what somebody feels right at the top of a steep rollercoaster.
 Delight is when you are next in line at the keg after a hot summer softball game.
 Delight is always valuable, always heightened, and nearly always transient.